 How often should students attend class?

 As much as possible!
 Two days a week with a qualified instructor is often enough to ensure a good consistent education.
 It’s hard to gain a martial arts education or sustain proper development with anything less than two classes per week.
+All of our term membership have three class per week allotment which greatly exceeds the industry standard.

 What are the benefits of Martial Art Training?